bigskysoftware/hypermedia-systems-book/ch12-building-a-contacts-app-with-hyperview.typ

 contacts by typing "Joe" in the search field.
 When the user later updates the contact to "Joseph Blow", our template dispatches the "contact-updated" event, which triggers the `replace-inner` behavior on the contact list screen.
-Due to the parent `<form>` element, the search query "Joe" will be serialized with the
+Due to the `<form>` element, the search query "Joe" will be serialized with the
 request:
 `GET /contacts?rows_only=true&q=Joe`.
 Since the name "Joseph" doesn’t match the query "Joe", the contact we edited will not appear in the list (until the user